Detecting Model Misspecification in Bayesian Inverse Problems via Variational Gradient Descent: Methods

 That is, the directional derivative of the objective $\mathcal{J}$ in \eqref{eq: objective} can be expressed as an explicit $Q$-dependent linear functional applied to the vector field.

 \paragraph{Following the Directions of Steepest Descent}

-Next, following the same logic as \citet{wang2019nonlinear}, we pick the vector field $v_Q$ from the unit ball of an appropriate Hilbert space for which the magnitude of the negative gradient in \eqref{eq: KL to KGD} is maximised.
+Next we pick the vector field $v_Q$ from the unit ball of an appropriate Hilbert space for which the magnitude of the negative gradient in \eqref{eq: KL to KGD} is maximised.
 For a multivariate function, let $\partial_{i,j}$, $\nabla_i$, etc, indicate the action of the differential operators with respect to the $i$th argument.
 Letting $\mathcal{H}_k$ denote the \ac{RKHS} associated to a symmetric positive semi-definite kernel $k : \mathbb{R}^d \times \mathbb{R}^d \rightarrow \mathbb{R}$, we seek $v_Q \in \mathcal{H}_k^d$, the $d$-fold Cartesian product, which leads to

 To numerically approximate this gradient descent, we initialise $\{\theta_j^0\}_{j=1}^N$ as independent samples from $\mu_0$ at time $t = 0$ and then update $\{\theta_j^t\}_{j=1}^N$ deterministically, via the coupled system of \acp{ODE}